Forgiving gets easier with practice.

 And then there are those who never grow up, don’t pursue personal growth or increased knowledge or education, and therefore do stupid things, make bad choices, and have no clue what they’re doing to others in their life, how they’ve hurt you or anyone else through there own carelessness or incompetence.
 But again, it’s for the most part unintentional.

-There’s an old saying: Forgive others, not because they deserve forgiveness, but because you deserve peace.
+There’s an old saying: Forgive others, not necessarily because they deserve forgiveness, but because you deserve peace of mind.

 That’s what forgiveness is.